Perfect Dark: Concept and design

 The game's science fiction setting was chosen due to the developers' interest in the genre.
 The X-Files television series inspired the incorporation of a gray alien character and the premise of aliens being investigated.
-Other influences on the setting, theme and plot included conspiracy theories and works such as the Ghost in the Shell manga, Elektra comic books, the films Blade Runner and Judge Dredd, and the writing of author Philip K. Dick.
+Other influences on the setting, theme, and plot include conspiracy theories and works such as the Ghost in the Shell manga, Elektra comic books, the films Blade Runner and Judge Dredd, and the writing of author Philip K. Dick.
 Hollis and designer David Doak picked architectural and impressive sci-fi dystopian settings; the plot was then constructed around these locations.
-For example, the first level takes place in a skyscraper that lead artist Karl Hilton had always wanted to build, and features realistic environments like service stairs and an exterior area that can be explored.
+For example, the first level takes place in a skyscraper that lead artist Karl Hilton had always wanted to build and features realistic environments like service stairs and an exterior area that can be explored.
 Although the game features a new fictional universe, it was still envisioned as a spy shooter like GoldenEye 007.
 The developers' desires to expand upon its stealth mechanics, along with their admiration for the 1998 stealth game Metal Gear Solid, led to the creation of gadgets such as the CamSpy and the data uplink device.

 The decision to make the central character a woman was part of Hollis' belief that there should be more games starring women, considering the fact that GoldenEye 007 already starred a man.
 To this end, the team created Joanna Dark, influenced by a number of fictional heroines: Kim Kimberly from the 1983 interactive fiction game Snowball, the seductive spy Agent X-27 in the 1931 film Dishonored, the eponymous femme fatale of the 1990 film La Femme Nikita, and FBI agent Dana Scully from The X-Files.
-The name "Joanna Dark" was taken from the French pronunciation of Joan of Arc as "Jeanne d'Arc", while the name of the in-game company dataDyne was inspired by Yoyodyne from the 1965 novella The Crying of Lot 49 by Thomas Pynchon.
+The name of the in-game company dataDyne was inspired by Yoyodyne from the 1965 novella The Crying of Lot 49 by Thomas Pynchon.
 The layout of the Air Force One level was inspired by the 1997 film of the same name because it was the only reference material the team had.
-In the game's Counter-Operative mode, the idea that the opposing player can take control of another opponent at any time was inspired by the 1999 film The Matrix, where agents can reappear as another person in the film's simulated reality.
+In the game's Counter-Operative mode, the idea that the opposing player can take control of another opponent at any time was inspired by the 1999 film The Matrix, in which agents can reappear as another person in the film's simulated reality.